Rajat-Rathaur/readme/README.md

-Don't bother people for help without first trying to solve the problem yourself. | **by Colin Powell**
+Don't be afraid to stand for what you believe in, even if that means standing alone. | **by Unknown**